crypto-org-chain/chain-docs/docs/getting-started/croeseid-testnet.md

 ### Prepare your machine

-- To run Crypto.org Chain nodes in the testnet, you will need a machine with the following minimum requirements:
+- To run Crypto.org Chain nodes in the testnet, you will need a machine with the following minimum requirements to run different types of nodes:

-  - Dual-core, x86_64 architecture processor;
+Archive Node (setting pruning = nothing)
+- RAM: 16GB (goleveldb)
+- Disk: 281GB
+- CPU: 4 cores

+Default Full Node (setting pruning = default)
+- RAM 16GB (goleveldb)
+- Disk: 83GB (Depends on how long the node is running for)
-  - 4 GB RAM;
+- CPU: 4 cores
-  - 100 GB of storage space.

 ## Step 1.
 Get the Crypto.org Chain testnet binary